nicholasdille/professional-powershell/line_breaks.md

 ## Break long lines

-Break lines at 115 characters

-Configure your editor to replace a tabstop with four spaces

 Do not use the backtick (`) to break a line, use one of the other [line continuation characters](https://get-powershellblog.blogspot.co.uk/2017/07/bye-bye-backtick-natural-line.html) instead

 --